-The ACRES Project is an approved service provider to individuals aged 14-21 through Pennsylvania's Office of Vocational Rehabilitation (OVR).
+The ACRES Project is an approved service provider through Pennsylvania's Office of Vocational Rehabilitation (OVR).

 These state-sponsored, outcome-based programs are designed to give individuals with disabilities the skills they need to transition into independent living and meaningful employment.
-OVR clients may access these programs at ACRES at no cost by talking to their OVR counselor.
+OVR clients may access these group programs at ACRES by talking to their OVR counselor.
 Each groups are typically comprised of 12 students with instructors to ensure a no greater than 1:4 student/staff ratio.

 High school students with a documented diagnosis may be referred to OVR by a family member or school personnel.
-Individuals may also refer themselves by registering at PA CareerLink's Job Gateway website.
+Adults with a disability may also refer themselves to OVR by creating an account on the Pennsylvania CareerLink website.

 What We Offer